nikkilr88/egghead-asciicasts/react-fundamentals/lessons/react-react-fundamentals-higher-order-components-replaces-mixins.md

   ...
 }
 ```
 If our `Label` component, which is also a class component, had its own `componentWillMount` phase, we could log out there `label will mount`.
 We'll see the higher order component fire off twice.
-Then we'll see the label component fire off once.
+Then we'll see the `Label` component fire off once.
 There we go.

 ``` javascript
 class Label extends React.Component {